Chapter 22: Skipjack Tuna Fishery

 Performance against economic objective

-In 2016, the STF received a 10-year exemption from export provisions (until 9 October 2026) and was accredited under the Environment Protection and Biodiversity Conservation Act 1999.
+In 2016, the STF received a 10-year exemption from export provisions (until 9 October 2026) and was accredited under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).
 Approval is on the condition that AFMA reviews the fishery's management regime within 12 months of a level 2a trigger being reached.

-The STF had previously undergone the ecological risk assessment (ERA) process up to level 3.
-Based on this assessment, which considered finfish and chondrichthyans, no species was considered to be at high risk because of the low fishing effort in the fishery (Zhou, Fuller & Smith 2009).
-However, 25 species of marine mammals were identified as high risk in the level 2 ERA process (Daley et al. 2007).
-Mammals were not considered in the level 3 assessment.
+The STF had previously undergone the ecological risk assessment (ERA) process up to level 3 (now called level 2.5).
+Based on this assessment, which considered finfish and chondrichthyans, no species was at high risk because of the low fishing effort in the fishery (Zhou, Fuller & Smith 2009).
+However, 25 species of marine mammals were identified as at high risk in the level 2 ERA process (Daley et al. 2007).
 The ecological risk management report for the fishery is therefore designed to achieve adequate monitoring to establish the level of interaction that may occur if effort increases, and to quantify the effect of the fishery on the marine mammal species identified as being at high risk (AFMA 2010).

 AFMA 2008, Skipjack tuna harvest strategy, Australian Fisheries Management Authority, Canberra.

-——2010, Ecological risk management report for the Skipjack Tuna Fishery, AFMA, Canberra.
+——2010, Ecological risk management report for the Skipjack Tuna Fishery, Australian Fisheries Management Authority, Canberra.

-Daley, R, Dowdney, J, Bulman, C, Sporcic, M, Fuller, M, Ling, S & Hobday, A 2007, Ecological risk assessment (ERA) for effects of fishing: Skipjack Tuna Fishery, report to AFMA, Canberra.
+Daley, R, Dowdney, J, Bulman, C, Sporcic, M, Fuller, M, Ling, S & Hobday, A 2007, Ecological risk assessment (ERA) for effects of fishing: Skipjack Tuna Fishery, report to the Australian Fisheries Management Authority, Canberra.

-Zhou, S, Fuller, M & Smith, T 2009, Rapid quantitative risk assessment for fish species in seven Commonwealth fisheries, report to AFMA, Canberra.
+Zhou, S, Fuller, M & Smith, T 2009, Rapid quantitative risk assessment for fish species in seven Commonwealth fisheries, report to the Australian Fisheries Management Authority, Canberra.